Metro 2033 (video game): Critical reception

 The atmosphere was often considered one of the game's highlights.
 Matthew Pellett from GamesRadar described the setting as "evocative", and compared the game favourably to BioShock and Half-Life 2.
-Writing for GameSpot, Chris Waters praised the atmosphere as "oppressive", and that the "relentless gloom can begin to wear you down".
+Writing for GameSpot, Chris Watters praised the atmosphere as "oppressive", and that the "relentless gloom can begin to wear you down".
 The dialogue between non-playable characters was often praised for making the game world more immersive.
 McElroy highlighted details such as the wristwatch and battery pump for adding to the sense of immersion.
 Rossignol described the game world as one that is "heaving with apocalyptic detail", and praised the gas masks for inducing a "claustrophobic feeling".
-Sterling felt that the game's unforgiving gameplay also facilitated players immersion.
-He added that 2033 was "one of the most traditional survival horrors to be seen in years", as players must survive the tunnels with a bare minimum of resources, making the experience more intense and frightening.
+Sterling felt that the game's unforgiving gameplay also facilitated player immersion.
+He added that 2033 was "one of the most traditional survival horrors to be seen in years", as the player must survive the tunnels with a bare minimum of resources, making the experience more intense and frightening.
 Kim also praised the 4A Engine for "bringing this desolate and sad world to life", and applauded the developers' effort to interweave gameplay with the narrative.
 Tom Orry from VideoGamer.com also applauded the game for its visuals and immersion, but criticized the game's linearity and loading screens.

 Critics had more mixed opinions for the gameplay.
-Waters praised the game for rewarding players for exploration, as well as the game's diversity of weapons.
+Watters praised the game for rewarding the player for exploration, as well as the game's diversity of weapons.
 However, Kollar felt that the weapons were not interesting enough.
 Rossignol liked the scarce ammunition and survivalist elements of combat, but felt that the inaccuracy of the aiming system was frustrating.
 Kollar agreed that the aiming and the control was too loose.
 Sterling also analyzed the combat, expressing that it was better as a survival game than an action game.
 Sterling and Clements criticized the stealth mechanics for bugs, with McElroy remarking that enemies become invincible during certain animations.
 Reviewers also criticized the game's artificial intelligence, as well as the game's lack of replay value.